 Fitbit Active Zone Minutes is a brand new Fitness goal introduced by Fitbit based on the World Health Organization and the American Heart Rate Association’s recommendations for adult health.

-It is first introduced in Fitbit Charge 4 devices by replacing Active Minutes.
+It is first introduced in Fitbit Charge 4 devices by replacing Active Minutes and not this feature is available all latest Fitbit Smartwathes and Fitness Trackers.
 As per warable.com, this feature will soon be available in Fitbit’s smartwatches as well, such as Fitbit Ionic and Fitbit Versa Series.

 What is Fitbit Active Zone Minutes?

 World Health Organization(WHO), American Heart Association(AHA), and other health organizations recommend that an adult should do at least 150 minutes of moderate aerobic exercise or 75 minutes of vigorous-intensity exercise in a week for a healthy (heart) life.

 With this goal, Fitbit is exactly helping its users to achieve WHO and AHA recommended weekly goals scientifically and systematically.